No wine this year

 We are only responsible for our 50% of the equation, for the commitment we put into showing up every day for the work we’ve chosen to do to serve the world.

 But we can never get to control the outcome.
 That’s why, in business as in life, it’s best to focus on our practice: on what we will do day after day to breathe life into our projects and dreams.
+Focusing on our practice makes us resilient, cause it gives us a sense of predictability and control.
 A storm might come, or a heatwave.
-Both might destroy our metaphorical orchard, but neither will be able to destroy the heroism that’s behind our commitment to show up: day after day.
+Both might destroy our metaphorical orchard, but neither will be able to destroy the heroism that’s behind our commitment to show up day after day.

 What would you do the day after the blizzard if you owned an orchard?
 You’d return to the plants and show them your love.